dangh3014/postercise/README.md

 ```

 ### `poster-footer[]`
 This command does not currently have any extra options.
+The content is typically placed at the bottom of the poster, but it is placed in the rightmost column for the "better.typ" theme.

 ## Known Issues
 - The bibliography does not work properly